Algorithmically Optimal Outer Measures: Global Algorithmic Optimality

 \end{enumerate} \end{definition}

-In proving that globally optimal outer measures exist, we will use a computable enumeration of all strongly finite, lower semicomputable outer measures that take values in $[0,1]$.
-Our main technical lemma, which we now state, shows that such an enumeration exists.
+Following standard practice in the analogous discrete setting~\cite{LiVit19,DowHir10,SheVer02}, we first give a direct construction of a globally optimal outer measure on $\R^n$.
+In constructing this outer measure, we will use a computable enumeration of all strongly finite, lower semicomputable outer measures that take values in $[0,1]$.
+We now describe this enumeration.

-\begin{lemma} Let $\Theta$ be the set of all strongly finite, lower semicomputable outer measures $\mu:\cP(\R^n)\to[0,1]$.
-There is a computable function